Observations/Job Shadowing

 • Once we have received all of the required documentation, we will review and begin to process the request.

-• Should you be approved for the observation, you will receive further instruction from the Medical Education team.
+• Should you be approved for the observation, you will receive further instructions.

 Please be aware that we receive a very high volume of requests to observe, so we aren’t able to accommodate more than one role per person.
 We have limited capacity in many departments and have even reached capacity in some clinical areas.
 Therefore, we are unable to guarantee placements.